MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - Resources (MANDATORY): AWS resources declared in the template
     - Parameters: dynamic input for the templates
     - Mappings: static variables for the templates
-    - Outputs: references to what has be created
+    - Outputs: references to what has to be created
-    - Conditionals: list of conditions ot perform resource creation
+    - Conditionals: list of conditions for performing resource creation
 - Template helpers:
     - References
     - Functions

 ## CloudFormation Resources

-- Resources are the of CF template and they are mandatory
+- Resources are declared at the top of a CF template and are mandatory
 - They represent the different AWS components that will be created and configured
 - Resources are declared and reference each other
-- AWS figures out creation, updates and deletes of resources
+- AWS figures out creation, update and deletion of resources
 - Resource types identifiers are of the form of: `service-provider::service-name::data-type-name`.
 Example: `AWS::EC2::Instance`
 - We can create a dynamic number of resources using CloudFormation Macros and Transform
 - Almost every AWS service is supported.
 For those which are not supported, we can use CloudFormation Custom Resources as a workaround